 All courses at Nido are taught in English, with the exception of foreign language courses and the Chilean National Plan courses in the High School.
 Language acquisition support is provided for students entering with limited proficiency in English.
 Every student in Kinder 2 through Grade 12 is required to take a Spanish class each term.

-Nido is divided into four divisions: the Early Childhood Center, the Elementary School, the Middle School, and the High School.
+Nido is divided into four divisions: the Early Years School, the Elementary School, the Middle School, and the High School.
 Curriculum planning takes place both within and across the divisions to ensure a coherent, coordinated educational experience in which learning and knowledge are cumulative.
 In this way, Nido students feel themselves growing in confidence and ability and are open to greater challenges and broader horizons with every passing year.

 The Early Childhood Center curriculum, serving Pre-Kinder, Kinder 1, and Kinder 2 students, helps children develop cognitive, academic, social, and emotional skills in developmentally appropriate ways.
 Classroom teachers target the skills essential for high-quality learning, both present and future, using a project approach.

 Nido’s academic program in the Middle School, serving Grades 6-8, consists of the five core subjects areas of English/language arts, math, science, social studies, and Spanish.
 Additional courses within what we call the Encore program are offered in physical education, health, music, art, drama, and technology and innovation.
 Nido’s Academic Advisory and G.I.V.E.
 Programs are modeled after the educational support, community, camaraderie, and character-building aspects of the best college preparatory schools in North America.
 Middle School students are challenged to take responsibility for their own learning and personal growth, to better understand their individual abilities and contributions to team efforts, and to explore the exciting and increasing complexity of inter- and intradisciplinary subject matter found in Middle School classes.